Identifiable and interpretable nonparametric factor analysis: Numerical Experiments

 \subsection{Data visualization with dimension reduction}

 The latent locations can be viewed as coordinates of the data embedded in low-dimensional unit cubes.
-When the dimension of the cube is 2 or 3, the latent locations can be naturally used for visualizing high-dimensional data.
-There is a rich literature on unsupervised dimension reduction algorithms for data visualization, ranging from diffusion maps to the widely popular t-distributed stochastic neighbor embedding (t-SNE) \citep{van2008visualizing}].
+When the dimension of the cube is 2 or 3, the latent locations can be naturally used to visualize high-dimensional data.
+There is a rich literature on unsupervised dimension reduction algorithms for data visualization, ranging from diffusion maps to the popular t-distributed stochastic neighbor embedding (t-SNE) \citep{van2008visualizing}].

 Many of the current dimension reduction algorithms for data visualization are uninterpretable black boxes, with an unclear relationship between the low-dimensional coordinates and the original high-dimensional data.
 In fact, it is typically not possible to map back from the low-dimensional coordinates to the observed data space.
 In contrast, NIFTY has a transparent generative probability model with a loadings matrix that concretely shows the relationship between the low-dimensional factors and the original data.
 In addition, NIFTY provides uncertainty quantification through a Bayesian approach and we can verify that dimensionality reduction is not leading to a significant loss of information by comparing the empirical distribution of the data to the posterior predictive distribution.